anderson-andrews/Slog/README.md

 Slog
 ====

 A very simple blog engine.
-It designed to be used easily with almost any setup.
-It uses a simple file based system.
+It's designed to be used easily with almost any setup and uses a simple file based system.

 Usage
 -----